-The gift tax continues to follow the estate tax exemption and rates.
+The gift tax continues to follow the estate tax exemption and rate.
 (See Chart 6.)
 Any gift tax exemption used during life reduces the estate tax exemption available at death.
+Using up some of your exemption during life can be tax-smart, depending on your situation and goals.

-You can exclude certain gifts of up to \$14,000 per recipient each year (\$28,000 per recipient if your spouse elects to split the gift with you or you're giving community property) without depleting any of your gift tax exemption.
-This is the same as the 2013 amount.
-(The exclusion is adjusted for inflation annually, but it increases only in \$1,000 increments, so it typically goes up only every few years.)
+You also can exclude certain gifts of up to \$14,000 per recipient each year (\$28,000 per recipient if your spouse elects to split the gift with you or you're giving community property) without depleting any of your gift and estate tax exemption.
+This is the same as the 2016 amount.
+(The exclusion is adjusted for inflation annually, but it increases only in \$1,000 increments, so it typically goes up only every few years.
+It might go up again for 2018.)

-Warning: You need to use your 2014 exclusion by Dec.
+Warning: You need to use your 2017 exclusion by Dec.
 31. The exclusion doesn't carry over from year to year.
-For example, if you don't make an annual exclusion gift to your granddaughter this year, you can't add \$14,000 to your 2015 exclusion to make a \$28,000 tax-free gift to her next year.
-(Case Study VIII shows just how powerful the annual exclusion can be.)
+For example, if you don't make an annual exclusion gift to your granddaughter this year, you can't add \$14,000 to your 2018 exclusion to make a \$28,000 tax-free gift to her next year.